The Devils Bridge

 Austria was the enemy.
 And the soldiers were the ones that oppressed the people and they were hated by the family of the girl.
 Her father tried to talk her out of it, her mother begged her to forget him but in vain.
 In the end, they sent her away.
 She cried and longed and begged and tried to convince her family to let her come back.
 Until one day a message reached the young woman.
 Her Austrian soldier had been assassinated.
 She couldn’t believe it and she wouldn’t accept it.
 The poor girl stopped eating and she stopped doing her duties.
 She didn’t want to live anymore.

 Soon after, she came back to her family but in a dreadful state.
 Her mother and father tried to help her but she had lost the spark of life.

-On the northern part of the island, where the swamp of the misty lagoon starts, lived a witch.
+On the northern part of Torcello, where the swamp of the misty lagoon starts, lived a witch.
 And the girl went there in secret to beg her to help her.
-The old woman first said that nothing could be done, but then she looked at the young girls face with her tear-filled dark eyes and she hesitatingly agreed to practice her art.
+The old woman first said that nothing could be done, but then she looked at the young girl’s face with her tear-filled dark eyes and she hesitatingly agreed to practice her art.